REPORT AN INCIDENT

 - Any other person against an adult or youth victim who is protected from the person’s acts under the domestic or family violence laws of the State of South Carolina.

-Dating Violence: Dating violence occurs when one person intentionally hurts or scares someone with whom they have or have had a romantic or intimate relationship.
-The existence of such a relationship is determined based on a consideration of the length of the relations, the type of relations and the frequency of interaction between the persons involved in the relationship.
+Dating Violence: Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+The existence of such a relationship is determined based on the reporting party’s statement and with consideration of the length of the relations, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+Dating violence does not include acts covered under the definition of Domestic Violence.
 Dating violence may include:

-- Emotional abuse: yelling, name-calling, bullying, embarrassing, presenting interaction with friends, telling someone that they deserve abuse, or providing gifts to “make up” for the abuse.
+- Emotional abuse: yelling, name-calling, bullying, embarrassing, preventing interaction with friends, telling someone that they deserve abuse, or providing gifts to “make up” for the abuse.

-Stalking: Stalking is defined as a course of conduct directed at a specific person that involves repeated (two or more occasions) visual or physical proximity, non-consensual communication, or verbal, written, or implied threats, or a combination thereof, that would cause a reasonable person fear.
-Stalking behaviors may include persistent patterns of learning or sending the victim unwanted items or presents that may range from seemingly romantic to bizarre, following or lying in wait for the victim, damaging or threatening to damage the victim’s property, defaming the victim’s character, or harassing the victim via the Internet by posting personal information or spreading rumors about the victim.
-South Carolina criminal law defines stalking as a “pattern of intentional, substantial and unreasonable intrusion into the private life of a targeted person that causes the person and would cause a reasonable person in their position to suffer mental distress.
+Stalking behaviors may include persistent patterns of leaving or sending the victim unwanted items or presents that may range from seemingly romantic to bizarre, following or lying in wait for the victim, damaging or threatening to damage the victim’s property, defaming the victim’s character, or harassing the victim via the Internet by posting personal information or spreading rumors about the victim.

-Responsible Parties: Responsible parties are employees of the College 1) who have the authority to redress sexual violence, 2) have the duty of reporting sexual violence to the Title IX Coordinator or other school designee, 3) or who a student could reasonably believe has this authority or duty.
+Responsible Parties: Responsible Parties are employees of the College that 1) have the authority to redress sex discrimination, Sexual Harassment or Misconduct, 2) have the duty of reporting sex discrimination, Sexual Harassment or Misconduct to the Title IX Coordinator or other school designee, 3) or that a student could reasonably believe has this authority or duty.
 The following categories of employees are considered responsible employees:

 - All College Administrators